Discover Career Opportunities

 Personal Accounting

 Many accountants who do not want to work for a large corporation resort to pursuing a career in personal accounting.
-These smaller-scale accounting firms usually help individuals with things like tax returns, financial planning, and income taxes.
-It is much more common for personal accountants to work on an hourly rate or an appointment based rate.
+These smaller-scale accounting firms usually help individuals with tax returns, financial planning, and income taxes.
+It is much more common for personal accountants to work at an hourly rate or an appointment-based rate.
 If you are someone who doesn’t like to do your taxes, then you can use a personal accountant to help out with this task.

 Promoting Yourself